Own a cute, teeny-weenie Pom and you want to give only the best? Take a look at our round up for the best dog food for Pomeranians.

 - Small ingredient list to limit complications or allergies

-- Restaurant grade food for dogs helps with digestion and lack of additives
+- Helps with digestion and lack of additives

 - Some flavors have ingredients a dog won’t like